lbraglia/cheatsheets/ai_appunti.md

-## Ollama as frontend to chat models
+## Ollama as frontend to chatgpt-like models

 Install ollama from [here](https://ollama.com/), then choose some models from https://ollama.com/library and run it
 ```